-- Premedicate: If checked and PremedFlag is added to an Appointment View, Premedicate will show in the Chart module medical area (bold red) and in the Appointment box.
-It will also show when you hover over an appointment if Med Flag is added to the appointment bubble Display Field.
+- Premedicate: If checked and PremedFlag is added to an appointment view, Premedicate will show in the Chart module medical area (bold red) and in the appointment box.
+It will also show when you hover over an appointment if Med Flag is added to the appointment bubble in Display Fields.

-- Med Urgent: Entered text will show in bold red in the Chart module medical area, in the appointment box if Med Note is added to the Appointment View, and when you hover over an appointment if Med Flag is added to the appointment bubble Display Field.
+- Med Urgent: Entered text will show in bold red in the Chart module medical area, in the appointment box if Med Note is added to the appointment view, and when you hover over an appointment if Med Flag is added to the appointment bubble in Display Fields.

 - Medical Summary: Entered text will show in the Chart module medical area.

 - Medical History: This section should always reflect the current medical status.
 The assistants should type in all items that the patient marks on a medical history form.
 Once the data is entered into the computer, the dentist can refer to it more easily than the handwritten patient version.
 There is no archiving or update mechanism, so all changes should also be entered as chart notes.

 - Service Notes: Enter useful information that is learned through discussions with patients, such as hobbies, employment, whether they need a blanket or pillow, nervous behavior, whether they are on a strict budget, whether they have to drive a long way to get to the office, etc. Shows in the Chart module medical area.